Home » Course or Meal » Haggis Neeps and Tatties (Easy Scottish Comfort Food)

 Haggis neeps and tatties stack tower with whisky sauce

-You may have seen my older recipe for a haggis, neeps and tatties stack, which looks a wee bit more appetizing, but more labor intensive than plopping on a plate.
-You can also read more on haggis, neeps and tatties on this earlier post, so I won’t repeat it here.
+You may have seen my older recipe for a haggis, neeps and tatties stack, which looks more elegant and appetizing, but more labor intensive than plopping on a plate.
+You can also read more on haggis, neeps and tatties on this earlier post.

 Forkful of haggis neeps and tatties

 While haggis is eaten all year long in Scotland, it has a special place on tables across the world on January 25th in honor of Robert Burns, Scotland’s national poet, for a Burns night supper.
-Here, you can find my recommendations and traditional Scottish recipes for a Burns night menu
+Here, you can find my recommendations and traditional Scottish recipes for a Burns night menu.
+It’s good old Scottish scran (food!)

 Traditional Scottish Recipes for Burns Night